 Our server shared just a few ingredients in the cilantro-lime crema: mayo, cilantro, lime, and spinach.
 With nothing to go on but my taste buds, I recreated the dish to the best of my ability.
 I made a similar slaw, similar grilled fish, and a similar sauce.
 For the record I’m calling it mayo and not crema, because it’s mayo-based.

 Grilling the fish

-Although they’re not identical to Disney’s grilled fish tacos, they’re pretty darn close!
-These fish tacos are crunchy and flavorful with a nice bit of citrus zing from all the lime.
+Although they’re not 100% identical to the Oasis Bar & Grill’s grilled fish tacos, this Disney copycat recipe is pretty darn close!
+These easy tacos are crunchy and flavorful with a nice bit of citrus zing from all the lime.
 Note that the slaw should be lightly dressed so it doesn’t make your tacos soggy.
 To finish, an extra squeeze of lime over the top goes a long way!